josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 This is our blank canvas, and we'll get some paint on it soon enough.

-## Creating a global layout file
+## Creating a global layout

-The first thing we'll do in our new app is make a layout that wraps all our pages.

 Most sites and apps have some elements that are reused on every page (a `<header>` and `<footer>` being the most common and obvious examples).
-SvelteKit, like many other frameworks, conveniently lets us define one global layout file for all such repeated content.
+SvelteKit, like many other frameworks, conveniently lets us define one global [layout](https://kit.svelte.dev/docs#layouts) for all such repeated content.

 Inside of `src/routes`, make a new file named `__layout.svelte`.
 (If you haven't already done so, this is a good point to open the project in [VS Code](https://code.visualstudio.com/), or your text editor of choice.)